-Dee Ann Miller has written two books that address the issues of collusion
+Dee Ann Miller has written three books that address the issues of collusion with abuse

 in 1993, is well-known in the survivor community.
 It is Miller's first-person

 story of the career loss she sustained, along with her husband, as they advocated for the removal of a missionary predator, who was a co-worker in Africa.

 You may order the memoir directly from Miller on Ebay

 Her second book, The Truth about Malarkey,